mars0i/corpsfini/README.md

 Panneton, L'Ecuyer, and Matsumoto (Pierre L'Ecuyer's website is a good starting point), or an xoshiro generator from Sebastiano Vigna.
-There are other recent generators worth considering, and a Mersenne Twister should be OK if it's initialized properly, as it probably is in most popular libraries.
-If you're looking for a cryptographic pseudorandom number generator, I don't have advice, but good advice should be easy to find.
+There are other recent generators worth considering, and a Mersenne Twister should be OK if it's initialized properly (as it probably is in most popular libraries).
+If you're looking for a cryptographic pseudorandom number generator, good advice should be easy to find elsewhere.

 ## License